The Cost of Wildfire Damage Repair: What Homeowners Need to Know

 - Permits and Regulations: Local building codes and permits may add to rebuilding expenses.

-- Insurance Coverage: The extent of your homeowner’s insurance policy can significantly impact out-of-pocket costs.
+- Insurance Coverage: The extent of your homeowner’s insurance policy can significantly impact out-of- pocket costs.

-- Homeowners Insurance: Standard policies typically cover wildfire damage, but check for exclusions or limitations.
+Many homeowners rely on insurance to cover wildfire damage.
+Here’s what you need to know:- Homeowners Insurance: Standard policies typically cover wildfire damage, but check for exclusions or limitations.

 - Disaster Relief Assistance: Federal and state programs, such as FEMA grants and SBA disaster loans, can help cover some costs.